Demonetization in India- The Great Fiasco

 Bank Loans of Big Business Houses Written Off

 After demonetization, the Indian Banks wrote off 1.14 Lakh Crore Rupees of Big Business Houses.
 SBI wrote off about 8000 Crores of Vijay Malaya.
 The Bad Debt of Rs.
 8 Lakh Crore are still pending and would be dealt after demonetization.

-Actually the bank tries to recover the loan.
-But when it fails, the RBI norms say that, Waive off the loan, if there is no recovery”.
+Actually, the bank tries to recover the loan.
+But when it fails, the RBI norms say, " Waive off the loan, if there is no recovery”.
 It is called the banking prudence.

 Consequences on Economy